wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 number of Clients adding local DP noise, and minimum batch size is not reached when a data collection task expires, each Aggregator can add the remaining noise by generating the same local DP noise, on the missing number of Clients being the gap between actual number of Clients and minimum batch size.
+For example:

+* {{FMT20}} describes a way to quantify the privacy guarantee in terms of approximate-DP guarantee.
+The overall privacy guarantee is amplified by aggregation of Clients' measurements with local DP noise with ϵ-DP guarantee.

+* {{FMT22}} further tightens the privacy amplification analysis in terms of Rényi-DP guarantee.

 ## Protected entity